pei-evelyn/wicked-sales-js/README.md

     git clone https://github.com/pei-evelyn/wicked-sales-js
     cd wicked-sales-js
     ```
-2. Install all dependencies with NPM.
+2. Install all dependencies with npm.

     ```shell
     npm install
+    ```

+3. Start the project.
+Once started you can view the application by opening http://localhost:3000 in your browser.

+    ```shell
+    npm run dev
     ```